What is Learning Tree?

 Why is it free at my school?

-NISD is the current recipient of two Texas Afterschool Centers on Education™ (ACE) grants, administered by the Texas Education Agency (TEA) and funded by the 21st CCLC Program administered by the US Department of Education.
+NISD is the current recipient of a Texas Afterschool Centers on Education™ (ACE) grant, administered by the Texas Education Agency (TEA) and funded by the 21st CCLC Program administered by the US Department of Education.
 The ACE Learning Tree program provides a structured, safe, and supervised place for learning and social interaction.
 The program connects the after school hours to the school day by expanding learning and enrichment activities that can improve student achievement.
-The goals also include: to improve attendance, behavior, promotion rates, graduation rates, and preparation for college or the workforce.
-The grant provides funding so that parents are not charged for this program.
+The goals also include: to improve attendance, behavior, promotion rates, graduation rates, and preparation for college or the workforce for students of working parents or full-time students.
+The grant provides funding so that working parents are not charged for this program.

 Why isn't there a free Learning Tree program at all schools?